qupath/qupath-docs/docs/deep/stardist.md

 For this to work, the number of rays predicted by StarDist should be greater than the number of distinct classifications.
 :::

+(stardist-tensorflow)=
 ### Use TensorFlow

-It is still possible to use StarDist with TensorFlow rather than OpenCV.
-See the [QuPath TensorFlow Extension](http://github.com/qupath/qupath-extension-tensorflow) for details and installation instructions.
+If you want to use TensorFlow, you can install the [QuPath Deep Java Library extension](djl).

-You will need alternative pretrained models in TensorFlow's *SavedModel* format.
+Your pretrained models will then need to be in TensorFlow's *SavedModel* format.
 Unzipped examples from the [stardist-imagej repository](https://github.com/stardist/stardist-imagej/tree/master/src/main/resources/models/2D) should work.

 You will also need to give QuPath the path to the *folder* containing the model files in this case, e.g.